ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 and missing slices.
 These severely complicate assumed correspondence for conventional spatial mapping approaches.

+## Mouse-specific brain mapping software

 To address such challenges, several software packages have been developed over the years comprising solutions of varying comprehensibility, sophistication, and availability.
 An early contribution to the community was the Rapid Automatic Tissue Segmentation (RATS) package [@Oguz:2014aa] for brain extraction.
-Of the many publicly available packages, most, if not all have well-established package dependencies originally developed on human brain data.
+More recently, several publicly available packages comprise well-established package dependencies originally developed on human brain data.
 SPMMouse [@Sawiak:2014aa], for example, is based on the well-known Statistical Parametric Mapping (SPM) software package [@Ashburner:2012aa].
 The automated mouse atlas